Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Abstract

 \section{Abstract}

 {Translation Quality Estimation (QE) is the task of predicting the quality of machine translation (MT) output without any reference.
-This task has gained increasing attention as an important component in practical applications of MT.
-In this paper, we first propose XLMRScore, a simple unsupervised QE method based on the BERTScore computed using the XLM-RoBERTa (XLMR) model while discussing the issues that occur using this method.
-Next, we suggest two approaches to mitigate the issues: replacing untranslated words with the unknown token and the cross-lingual alignment of pre-trained model to represent aligned words closer to each other.
-We evaluate the proposed method on four low-resource language pairs of WMT21 QE shared task, as well as a new English-Farsi test dataset introduced in this paper.
-Experiments show that our method could get comparable results with the supervised baseline for two zero-shot scenarios, i.e., with less than 0.01 difference in Pearson correlation, while outperforming the unsupervised rivals in all the low-resource language pairs for above 8\% in average.}
+This task has gained increasing attention as an important component in the practical applications of MT.
+In this paper, we first propose XLMRScore, which is a cross-lingual counterpart of BERTScore computed via the XLM-RoBERTa (XLMR) model.
+This metric can be used as a simple unsupervised QE method, nevertheless facing two issues: firstly, the untranslated tokens leading to unexpectedly high translation scores, and secondly, the issue of mismatching errors between source and hypothesis tokens when applying the greedy matching in XLMRScore.
+To mitigate these issues, we suggest replacing untranslated words with the unknown token and the cross-lingual alignment of the pre-trained model to represent aligned words closer to each other, respectively.
+We evaluate the proposed method on four low-resource language pairs of the WMT21 QE shared task, as well as a new English$\rightarrow$Persian (En-Fa) test dataset introduced in this paper.
+Experiments show that our method could get comparable results with the supervised baseline for two zero-shot scenarios, i.e., with less than 0.01 difference in Pearson correlation, while outperforming unsupervised rivals in all the low-resource language pairs for above 8\%, on average. }